Thirty men from the Halifax Permanent Building Society served in the war. Five lost their lives, including Norris Hallowell.

 Two staff from the Leeds Permanent Building Society also died in the First World War.
 They are not recorded on this memorial (the Leeds only became part of the Halifax in 1995).
 Details are available from Group Archives.

-A roll of honour listing ‘members of building societies’ staffs’ serving in the forces was published in the Building Societies Gazette between 1914 and 1918.
-Again, for further information please contact us.
+A list of ‘members of building societies’ staffs’ serving in the forces was published regularly in the Building Societies Gazette between 1914 and 1918.
+For further information please contact us.